dmki-tuwien/lpg-normalization/README.md

 Repository structure:
 * `docs/`: The documentation of the source code of this repository
-* `gnfd/`: A Python package that implements the Graph-Native Functional Dependencies
+* `gnfd/`: A Python package that implements the Graph Object Functional Dependencies
 * `graphs/`: Contains graphs that are normalized as part of the evaluation
 * `out/`: Contains the output of the evaluation as CSV files
 * `tests/`: Contains Python pytests for the dependencies and the normalization

 ## Getting Started

-Since this repository contains submodules for the
+Since this repository contains a submodule for the [Northwind](https://github.com/neo4j-graph-examples/northwind) graph dataset, the command `git clone https://github.com/dmki-tuwien/lpg-normalization.git --recurse-submodules` needs to be used.

-GQL grammar and the [Northwind](https://github.com/neo4j-graph-examples/northwind) graph dataset, the command `git clone https://github.com/dmki-tuwien/lpg-normalization.git --recurse-submodules` needs to be used.
+Please also download all datasets as described in the `graphs/` folder before running the evaluation.

 Following the cloning of the repository run the command `docker compose build` to prepare the containers for the evaluation.